Leiden University offers teacher training programme for status holders

 To plug this gap, a teacher training programme is starting in September.
 At the end of this programme, status holders get a teaching qualificatioin for the initial years of secondary education and for lower vocational education.
 Those who take the programme have a good chance of finding a job because there are currently too few teachers of maths, physics, chemistry and computer science.

-The programme is an initiative of the Leiden University Graduate School of Teaching (ICLON), the Foundation for Refugee Students (UAF) and The Mobile Educator, a foundation that offers training courses to refugee teaching professionals.
+The programme is an initiative of the Leiden University Graduate School of Teaching (ICLON) and the Foundation for Refugee Students (UAF).

 Theory, practice and Dutch language